 We’ve tried to streamline this process as much as possible by providing a page with all of the relevant information and an extremely simple form.

 If this is the first time you’re completing the form, or you need a refresher, please see the COVID-19 checklist on this page.

 Updated September 2, 2021 to reflect Ottawa Public Health screening guidelines.

 If you answer is YES to any of the following questions, your child may NOT attend daycare.
 Please contact us by phone or email and we’ll discuss next steps.

 If you answer NO to all questions below, your child is considered safe to attend daycare.

-- Has a doctor, health care provider, or public health unit told your child that they should currently be isolating or staying at home?
-(This can be because of an outbreak or contact tracing.)
+- Has a doctor, health care provider, or public health unit told you that the student/child should currently be isolating (staying at home)?
+This can be because of an outbreak or contact tracing.

 - Does your child have any of the following symptoms (not related to other known causes or conditions):

-- Shortness of breath (dyspnea, out of breath, unable to breathe deeply, wheeze, that is worse than usual if chronically short of breath) not related to other known causes or conditions (for example, asthma)
+- Shortness of breath — out of breath, unable to breathe deeply (not related to asthma or other known causes or conditions they already have);

-- Decrease or loss of smell or taste (new olfactory or taste disorder) not related to other known causes or conditions, (for example, nasal polyps, allergies, neurological disorders).
+- Decrease or loss of smell or taste — not related to seasonal allergiesother known causes or conditions, (for example, nasal polyps, allergies, neurological disorders);

 **Close physical contact means:

 - Living in the same home while that person was not self-isolating and infectious